picamator/transfer-object/README.md

 --------------

 Many thanks to everyone who inspired me to write this project.
-Special thanks to the contributors, readers, and experimenters who, I hope, sharing the same joy as I do while developing Transfer Object Generator!
+Special thanks to the contributors, readers, and developers who share the same joy as I do in writing code!

 Contribution
 ------------